nadamspueblo/PokerBotHelper/README.md

 ```

 ## Disclaimer
-This software is guaranteed to have bugs that will possibly crash your code.
+I slapped this software together very quickly and it is guaranteed to have bugs that will possibly crash your code.
 Use at your own risk!